executablebooks/meta/docs/updates/2020-08-07-announce-book.md

 ### More book output types

 By leveraging Sphinx, Jupyter Book will be able to support more complex outputs than *just* an HTML website.
-For example, we are currently prototyping **[PDF Outputs](https://jupyterbook.org/advanced/pdf.html)**, both via HTML as well as via Latex.
-This gives Jupyter Book more flexibility to generate the right book for your usecase.
+For example, we are currently prototyping **[PDF Outputs](https://jupyterbook.org/advanced/pdf.html)**, both via HTML as well as via LaTeX.
+This gives Jupyter Book more flexibility to generate the right book for your use case.

 You can also run Jupyter Book on **[individual pages](https://jupyterbook.org/start/build.html#build-a-standalone-page)**.
 This means that you can write single-page content (like a scientific article) entirely in Markdown.